Oak-Digital/nestjs-mindsdb/README.md

 If parameters are not provided will use the one's defined on the IModel object for each.

 #### 1. Create a Model

+The models are not created by default, so you need to create them with the `create` method

 ```typescript
 const createDto = new CreateMindsdbDto();